College of Engineering Career Fairs

 after

-- Use the contacts you collected and follow up with your target employers over email or through LinkedIn.
+- Use the contacts you collected and follow up with your target employers through email or LinkedIn.

 - A brief email or personalized LinkedIn invite shows the employer your strong interest level in them.